tinacms/tinacms-site/content/blog/creating-markdown-drafts.md

 draft: false
 ---

-One of the core features of an editorial workflow is to provide writers & editors a safe space for creating and iterating on content without these in-process posts, case studies, what-have-you, publishing to production — **draft-mode**.
+One of the core features of an editorial workflow is to provide writers & editors a safe space for creating and iterating on content without these in-process posts publishing to production — **draft-mode**.

 This post will outline how to add a draft-state to your markdown files in a [Gatsby](https://www.gatsbyjs.org/ "Gatsby") site using TinaCMS.
 Based on a post's draft state, we will selectively ‘publish’ or not publish files based on the environment.
 In development, we’d like to ‘publish’ all files so that we can view and edit drafts and completed posts alike; whereas in production we are going to filter out draft posts in our graphQL queries.